 Medical bills after accidents can cause financial devastation.
-Auger & Auger wants to make sure this does not happen to you.
+Auger & Auger Accident and Injury Lawyers wants to make sure this does not happen to you.
 Our North Carolina accident lawyers will assist you in determining if someone else is responsible for covering your healthcare costs.
 If you were hurt by another person or company, that person should pick up the bills.
 We will work to make sure this happens so you can get the best of care, without worrying about out-of-pocket payments.

 Medical bills resulting from a North Carolina car accident can total hundreds of thousands of dollars for serious injuries.
 On the day of the accident, a typical crash victim will have to pay: